 - AMEX cards offer more miles for overseas spending, at least in June/Dec.
 They also have lower foreign currency transaction fees

-- The AMEX Ascend card has a higher annual fee than the UOB card, but offers lounge passes, a complimentary Hilton night voucher and a fast track to KrisFlyer Elite Gold
+- The AMEX Ascend card has a higher annual fee than the UOB card, but offers lounge passes, a complimentary Hilton night voucher and fast track to KrisFlyer Elite Gold

 - Apart from a small bonus on Grab, the AMEX cards do not offer any year-round category spending bonuses